Do you have crooked teeth?

 1- Lisping

 The most significant side effect people experience with inside braces is a slight lisp.
-For your tongue to make certain sounds, it needs to brush against the back of your teeth, which could cause a lisp when making contact with your braces.
+For your tongue to make certain sounds, it must brush against the back of your teeth, which could cause a lisp when making contact with your braces.

 While this may be annoying at first, you will quickly get used to the sensation and start to talk usually again.
 Most people have confirmed that their speech returned to normal after about a month.

 You can obtain certain brands of brackets that will limit speech impairment.
-You should consult with your orthodontist about which brand will best suit your expectations.
+You should consult your orthodontist about which brand best suits your expectations.

 Some people experience a severe lisp and seek out speech therapy techniques to assist in their mission to illuminate their lisp.